Content

 MD

-If you feel extremely sad during holidays and these symptoms are not getting milder in two weeks, consider seeking professional help.
+If you feel extremely sad during holidays, and these symptoms are not getting milder in two weeks, seek professional support.

 The Impact of Holidays on Mental Health